moulik31/Sorting_Algo_Visualizer/README.md

-# Visualizer for Sorting Algorithmss
+# This is Visualizer for normal sorting algorithms built using HTML, CSS, JS and Bootstrap

-### This is Visualizer for normal sorting algorithms built using HTML, CSS, JS and Bootstrap <br/>
+### This is Visualizer for normal sorting algorithms built using HTML, CSS, JS and Bootstrap
 ### The following sorts are visualized:
 - Bubble Sort
 - Selection Sort